 Article I: Marketing & Sponsors

-Constramping is antithetical to marketing – we celebrate living through the built rather than the bought – and so Camp Tipsy eschews marketing.
-It is a requirement that Camp Tipsy only accept sponsorships from organizations that are actively supporting the larger creative community, or who are providing useful materials that directly supports Constramping activities.
+Constramping is a lived experience – we celebrate living through the built rather than the bought – and so Camp Tipsy eschews marketing “from anywhere.”
+It is a requirement that Camp Tipsy only accept sponsorships from organizations that are actively supporting the larger creative community, or who are providing useful materials that directly support Constramping activities.

 Article II: Performers & Entertainers